oddbird/oddleventy/README.md

 - write nunjucks filters and shortcodes in JS (Mia can do it!)
 - create named "collections" in JS (Mia can do it!)
 - very flexible, with documented configuration
+- simple to configure what is compiled, and what is passed through
+- various official and community plugins available
+- `permalink` setting allows you to override url per-template in case things move around…

 ## Gotcha:
 - nunjucks is compiled before markdown,